National Building Code of Canada

 - Alternative Solutions Overview

-Day 2 - Workshops / Case Studies
+Day Two - Workshops / Case Studies

 Basic code reviews incorporating the Methodology for Conducting a Building Code Review.
 The workshops will develop skills in being able to classify a building under Subsection 3.2.2. and identify the major fire safety requirements.
 (Mid Rise Combustible Construction, Low-Rise Office, Low Rise Assembly Occupancies)